 NEW ELECTION EQUIPMENT PURCHASED

-Jefferson County has purchased new Elections Systems and Software (ES&S) DS200 Voting Tabulators and they will be launched at the Presidential Preference Primary Election on March 1, 2016.
+Jefferson County has purchased new Electronic Poll Books (Poll Pads), and they will be launched Countywide in the Statewide Primary Election on June 5, 2018.

-For many years past, Jefferson County has used the M100 Tabulators and the new state of the art tabulators will be used for many years to come.
+For many years past, Jefferson County has used a paper roster for voter check-in.
+This new system has been proven to decrease voters’ wait time on Election Day and simplify the check-in process.
+The new state of the art Poll Pads will be used for many years to come.

 VOTER ADDRESS CHANGE EFFECTIVE APRIL 18, 2014

 The Alabama Supreme Court issued an Opinion (Davis v.
 Bennett, 1111629) on April 18, 2014 regarding a Voter’s change of address.

 As a voter is showing their Photo ID, the Poll Worker will look up the voter information and ask, “Is this your current address?”

 If the answer is “NO”, the voter will be given the proper precinct name so they can travel to their proper precinct.
 At their new precinct, the voter will need to complete a Voter Update form, and vote a provisional ballot.

 It is suggested that voters update their information upon moving instead of waiting until Election Day.
 The Voter will need to do so prior to 14 days before an election.